JStunning/Inventory.Solution/README.md

   * _Spec:_ When user opens localhost:5000.
       * _Input:_ user opens web app
-      * _Output:_ homepage should open "Welcome to a Stunning Vendor Tracker web app!" and also give you some options "View Vendors" and "Add a new Vendor"
+      * _Output:_ homepage should open "Welcome to the Inventory Sheet!" and also give you a link "See Inventory"

-  * _Spec:_ if user clicks "Add new Vendor".
+  * _Spec:_ if user clicks "See inventory".
-      * _Input:_ clicks "Add new Vendor"
+      * _Input:_ clicks "See inventory"
-      * _Output:_ should route user to Vendor form
+      * _Output:_ should route user to empty inventory list

-  * _Spec:_ if user enters a vendor name and clicks the add button.
+  * _Spec:_ if user is on empty list page and clicks "Add new collection" link
-      * _Input:_ user enters "Bob's Burgers" and clicks add
+      * _Input:_ user clicks add
-      * _Output:_ should route user to Vendor List with the vendor added
+      * _Output:_ should route user to "Add a new Collection" page with a small form

-  * _Spec:_ if user clicks a vendor name it should show an empty orders list, a Order Total of $0 a link to add a new order and a button clear all orders.
+  * _Spec:_ if user is on "Add a new Collection" page and fills out form name and description and clicks "Add new Collection"
-      * _Input:_ user clicks "Bob's Burgers"
+      * _Input:_ user fills out form and click "Add new Collection" button
-      * _Output:_ should route user to a empty Vendor Orders List, a Order Total of $0 a link to add a new order and a button clear all orders
+      * _Output:_ should route user to a Inventory list with their collection now there

-  * _Spec:_ if user clicks "Add a new Order"
+  * _Spec:_ if user clicks a collection name in the inventory list
-      * _Input:_ user clicks "Add a new Order"
+      * _Input:_ user clicks "{Collection Name}"
-      * _Output:_ should route user to a heading "Add Order to Bob's Burgers", empty form with "Order title", "Order Description", "Order Date" and "Add" button
+      * _Output:_ should route user to "Collection Details" page with the Name and Description in which they have entered.
+Also has link back to Collection List and has a "Delete Collection" link

-  * _Spec:_ if user clicks "Add" with the form complete
+  * _Spec:_ if user clicks "Delete Collection"
-      * _Input:_ user clicks "Add" "Order title: Buns" "Order Description: I want to purchase some buns, thanks."
-"Order Date: 3/13/20"
+      * _Input:_ user clicks "Delete Collection"
-      * _Output:_ should route user back to the orders list with Buns now added and the Orders Total Updated to "Orders Total: $5"
+      * _Output:_ should route user to "Delete?" page, it shows the name of the collection, a delete button and a "Back to List" link

-  * _Spec:_ if user clicks "Buns" in the Vendors Orders List
+  * _Spec:_ if user clicks "Delete" button on "Delete?" page
-      * _Input:_ user clicks "Buns"
+      * _Input:_ user clicks "Delete"
-      * _Output:_ should route user to page that has Vendor name, Order name, Order description, Order date, the price and links back to Order list and Vendor list
+      * _Output:_ should route user back to the "Inventory" page with the collection now removed

 ## Known Bugs